MaelLefeuvre/grups-rs/README.md

 grups fst --vcf-dir ./tests/test-data/vcf/binary-2FIN-1ACB-virtual/ --output-dir ./test-fst-index
 ```

-Once the indexation is completed, `.fst` and `.fst.frq` files can be used seamlessly when performing performing pedigree simulations.
+Once the indexation is completed, `.fst` and `.fst.frq` files can be used seamlessly when performing pedigree simulations.
 The user merely has to specify the input type using `--mode fst`.
 Specifying a target directory is performed in the same way, using `--data-dir`.

 ```Bash
 grups pedigree-sims --pileup ./tests/test-data/pileup/parents-offspring.pileup \